 Elias was born on 28 August 1738 and inherited a considerable fortune when his father died during his infancy.
-Brothers William and Arnoldus, whose son became Governor of South Carolina, and a sister Elizabeth whose grandson was Washington Allston the artist, are mentioned in this collection.
+His brothers William and Arnoldus, whose son became Governor of South Carolina, and a sister Elizabeth, whose grandson was Washington Allston the artist, are mentioned in this collection.

 In 1759 and 1760, Elias served in the wars against the Cherokees and then became a merchant.
 He married Elizabeth* Raven Cooper (or Cowper) in 1763. [*Corrected here from 'Mary', April 2008].